Guance Log Collection and Analysis Best Practices¶

 Log Collection Cost Optimization¶

-Cost Optimization Through Guance Product Features¶
+Cost Optimization Through Guance Product Side¶

-Creating a New Log Blacklist¶
+Creating a Log Blacklist¶

-Pre-cost Optimization for Streaming Log Collection¶
+Pre-Cost Optimization for Collecting Streaming Logs¶